ashwinikumarsingh-da/Excel-Data-Analytics/AtliQ-Hardware-Data/Excel_Workbooks/README.md

 The purpose of these reports is to present business insights in a simple and professional format.

 📊 Reports Included

-1️⃣ Customer Net Sales Performance (India Market)
+1️⃣ Customer Net Sales Performance

 This report shows: